 Painting (Grades 9-12) - Debby Jasinski - Get ready to paint!
 Students will explore the world of watercolor and acrylic in this exciting and fun painting course.
 Both of these water-soluble paints are excellent for beginning artists and provide opportunities for more advanced students to develop new skills.
 Painting requires patience; it requires the student to slow down, to look at the world differently, and to use creativity.
 Join Ms. Jaskinski for an exciting journey into the world of paint!
 No textbook needed; all supplies will be provided.
 This course counts as 1 credit on the high school transcript.

-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 1:00-2:30 pm Cost: \$625; after 7/4 \$640; after 8/4 \$655 + \$60 supply fee Behavioral Science
+Time: Tuesdays; 1:00-2:30 pm Dates: Fall: 8/30-11/15/22 and Spring: 1/17-4/11/23 Cost: \$685; 8/1 - \$715 (includes \$60 supply fee)

+Behavioral Science

 Introduction to Psychology (grades 10-12) - Laura Coker-Garcia -What can help ease test anxiety?
 How can you break a habit?
 What can we do to promote kindness?
 These and other questions about ourselves and our relationships to others can be found in the study of Psychology.
 This class will look at the history, major theories, and recent research in the field.
 Students will learn how to locate and understand research studies, how to conduct ethical psychological experiments, and how psychology may apply to their lives or future career.

 Activities will include movies, book reviews, presentations, discussions, and labs.
 This 24-week course may count as 1 credit on the high school transcript.
 Reading packet is required and may be purchased from HEP Bookstore.
-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 2:45-4:15 pm Cost: \$625; after 7/4 \$640; after 8/4 \$655 Computer Science All Computer Science books may be ordered from Amazon.com.
+Time: Tuesdays; 2:45-4:15 pm